ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 # **Week 3: Operating system privacy**

-Operating systems and devices very often "phone home"[^21], collect telemetry or another kind of data for their respective owners and/or manufacturers.
+Operating systems and their representative devices very often "phone home"[^21], collect telemetry or another kind of data for their respective owners and/or manufacturers.
+In 2021, Windows OS talked to 291 hosts and 2,764 IPs on the internet [^0].

-This data can be misused and is sometimes vulnerable for example to leaks and intercepting.
+This data can be misused and also could be vulnerable for example to leaks and intercepting.
-In some cases, these devices do not require this data transportation and may leave a remote attack surface for attackers e.g.
+In some cases, these devices do not require this data transportation which may leave a remote attack surface for attackers.
-Internet of Things (IoT) devices may be used in [botnets.](https://www.cloudflare.com/learning/ddos/glossary/mirai-botnet/)
+For example, Internet of Things (IoT) devices may, and have been used in [botnets.](https://www.cloudflare.com/learning/ddos/glossary/mirai-botnet/)

 Exercises this week focus on problems with operating systems and the way they can affect your privacy.
 We also take a look at how to avoid these issues in the last task, in a bit extreme way.